saulocamposi/calculadorabitcoinv2/README.md

 For more convinient you can use Apache as VirtualHost

 #To donate
-Donate Bitcoins through QR code below the site
+Donate Bitcoins through QR code below the website

 #License
 Open Source License